-Through guided composition and analysis this course incorporates the following concepts: rhythm and meter, basic properties of sound, intervals, diatonic scales and triads, diatonic chords, basic cadential formulas and phrase structure, dominant seventh, figured bass, non-harmonic tones, and voice leading involving 4-part chorale writing.
+Through guided composition and analysis this course incorporates the following concepts: rhythm and meter, basic properties of sound, intervals, diatonic scales and triads, diatonic chords, basic cadential formulas and phrase structures, figured bass, non-harmonic tones, first species counterpoint, and voice leading involving 4-part chorale writing.
 Development of skills in handwritten notation is expected.
-Lab includes sight singing and ear training including melodic, harmonic and rhythmic dictation.
+Lab includes diatonic sight singing and ear training including melodic, harmonic and rhythmic dictation.
 Keyboard requirements include playing chord progressions, modes, and scales in all major and minor keys.
 54 hours lecture and 54 hours laboratory.
+(TBA option)

-The following is a list of the classes that qualify for the "two unit performance class" corequisite requirement for MUS- 12, 39, 79 and P12:
+The following is a list of the classes that qualify for the "two unit performance class" corequisite requirement for MUS-12, 39, 79 and P12: